wilbeibi/recipes/scripts/Script_notes.md

 - [just](https://github.com/casey/just): makefile better alternative, can used to save recipes as well
 - [asciinema](https://asciinema.org/): recording terminal sessions
 - [ffsend](https://github.com/timvisee/ffsend): Firefox Send client
+- `say` command, robot voice
+- [gitall.rs](https://github.com/mattmahn/gitall.rs) recursively finds all repositories below a directory and runs the given git command in each repository in parallel.
 ## ZSH
 + `cd /u/l/b`: path expansion
 + `cd site1 site2`: path replacement, if you were in /srv/www/site1/current/log, it will go to /srv/www/site2/current/log via this command